ezeddin/cil-collaborative-filtering/README.md

 The plotting of the grid searches worked as follows:

-1. We first ran the grid search using the `multi_job_submitter.py` script on Euler.
-This generated multiple jobs running the `batch_train.py` script which itself ran multiple parallel processes that called `train.py` with the according hyper-parameter.
-The `batch_train.py` script stored the results of the different runs as a numpy array in a pickle file called `data/grid_search_<timestamp>`.
-So in the end, one file for every job was created.
+1. Firstly, the grid search has to be run using the `multi_job_submitter.py` script on Euler.
+This generates multiple jobs each running the `batch_train.py` script which itself runs multiple parallel processes that call `train.py` with a certain range of hyper-parameters.
+The `train.py` script stores its result as a numpy array in a pickle file called `data/scores_<timestamp>_<K_values>_<L_value>_<L2_value>.pkl`.
+However, the `batch_train.py` script also stores the results of the different runs of `train.py` as a numpy array in a pickle file called `data/grid_search_<timestamp>`.
+So in the end, one file for every job is created.
-2. The results of these files were then concatenated using the `batch_train_postconcatenate.py` script.
-This script generated the file `data/grid.mat` which contains all results in rows with the columns being _K_, _L_, _L2_ and the score.
+2. The results of these files then have to be concatenated using the `batch_train_postconcatenate.py` script.
+This script generated the file `data/grid.mat` which contains all results in different rows with the columns being _K_, _L_, _L2_ and the score.
-3. This file could then be loaded with the `grid_plot.m` MATLAB script which finally displays the plot.
+3. This file can then be loaded with the `grid_plot.m` MATLAB script which finally displays the plot.

 Authors